 Epilepsy information for GPs

 The following information is designed to help GPs in delivering healthcare to people with epilepsy.
-As well as information about seizures and anti-epileptic drugs, you can find out about our anti-epileptic drugs booklet.

 NICE guidelines on epilepsy

 Access the National Institute for Health and Care Excellence CG137 The epilepsies: the diagnosis and management of the epilepsies in adults and children in primary and secondary care.

 Best clinical practice for diagnosis and treatment of epilepsy QS26

 QS (Quality standard) 26 defines clinical best practice within the diagnosis and management of the epilepsies in adults aged 18 years and over.

 The Quality and Outcomes Framework (QOF) rewards GPs for the provision of quality care and helps to standardise improvements in the delivery of primary medical services throughout England.